dafny-lang/dafny/docs/DafnyRef/integration-go/IntegrationGo.md

 Its `extern` attribute has two arguments: the fully-qualified class name and the method name.

 Then the above can be built with
-`dafny build -t:java Demo1.dfy Demo.java`
+`dafny build -t:go Demo1.dfy Demo.java`
-and then run as a Java program with
+and then run as a Go program with
-`java -cp Demo1-java:Demo1-java/DafnyRuntime.jar Demo1`
+`./Demo1`.

 Or, in one build-and-run step:
 `dafny run -t:java Demo1.dfy --input Demo1.java`

 ## **Calling non-static Java methods from Dafny**
+../../../Source/DafnyCore/Compilers/Compiler-java.cs
 If the Java methods to be called are not static, then a receiver object must also be created and shared between Java and Dafny.
 The following example shows how to do this.